AUTOMATIC1111/stable-diffusion-webui/List-of-Time-Zones.md

 for tz in pytz.all_timezones:
     print(tz)
 ```
-Or you can reference this this pre-generated list (might be outdated).
+Or you can reference this pre-generated list (might be outdated).
 ```
+Africa/Abidjan
 Africa/Accra
 Africa/Addis_Ababa
 Africa/Algiers